Héctor Félix Miranda

 Héctor Félix Miranda (c.
-1941 – April 20, 1988) was a Mexican journalist and columnist of the Tijuana-based Zeta magazine, which reported on corruption and drug trafficking.
+1941 – April 20, 1988) was a Mexican journalist and columnist for the Tijuana-based Zeta magazine, which reported on corruption and drug trafficking.
 In the late 1970s, he began to work for the daily newspaper ABC under Jesús Blancornelas and wrote under the name "Félix el Gato" ("Felix the Cat") to criticize local politicians.
 These columns eventually angered Baja California's state government and Mexico's former President José López Portillo to the point that the government ordered Blancornelas to fire Félix and banned its distribution.
 When Blancornelas refused, a SWAT team was sent to take over the paper's offices on the pretext of settling a labor dispute.

 In 1980, Blancornelas and Félix co-founded the weekly magazine Zeta.
 Through the magazine, the pair continued their investigation into organized crime and corruption.
 Félix contributed a column titled "A Little of Something", in which he satirized and criticized government officials, particularly those of the long-ruling Institutional Revolutionary Party (PRI).
 He particularly targeted Jorge Hank Rhon, son of a former Mexico City mayor and the owner of a Tijuana racetrack.

 Félix was assassinated on April 20, 1988, when a car cut in front of him in traffic; another vehicle pulled alongside, and Félix was hit with multiple shotgun blasts.
 Two guards from Hank Rhon's racetrack were later convicted of the murder.
 In protest of the killing, as well as those of 28 other journalists since the election of President Miguel de la Madrid, a national journalism organization boycotted a Press Freedom Day ceremony at which la Madrid had been slated to speak.

 As of 2004, Blancornelas left Félix's name on the Zeta masthead, marked with a black cross.
 He also published a full-page ad in every issue under Félix's "byline", asking Hank Rhon why Félix had been murdered.